Habitability of K-type main-sequence star systems: Habitable zone

-A K-type star's habitable zone approximately ranges between 0.1–0.4 to 0.3–1.3 AU from the star.
-Here, exoplanets will receive only a relatively small amount of ultraviolet radiation, especially so towards the outer edge.
-This is favorable to support life, as it means that there is enough radiated energy to allow liquid water to exist on the surface, but not so much, especially ionizing radiation, as to destroy life.
+A K-type star's habitable zone approximately ranges between 0.1–0.4 to 0.3–1.3 astronomical units from the star, from which exoplanets receive relatively low amounts of ultraviolet (UV) radiation; low UV radiation may result in surface temperatures dropping below the freezing point of water, whereas excessive UV radiation can harm developing or existing life.

-The habitable zone is also very stable, lasting for most of the K-type main-sequence star's main sequence phase and with little instability of luminosity during that phase.
+K-type stars are stable in their main sequence phases, lasting for most of the K-type main-sequence star's main sequence phase and with little instability of luminosity during that phase.